A Story of Irish Quakers, the Famine and Pennsylvania

-Anyway – it’s a good morning to write a letter and have an extra cup of tea together – I’m on the Barry’s, how about you?
-I looked up the letters from this time last year (to see if the sun actually shone anytime in the past), and I came across this letter – Religion in Ireland, A Methodical Approach (just click on it to see the letter) – and it got me thinking about religion in Ireland.
+I looked up the letters from this time last year (to see if the sun actually shone anytime in the past), and I came across a letter titled: – Religion in Ireland, A Methodical Approach – it got me thinking about religion in Ireland.

 One of our readers, Noni Morrison, was on sharing the story of one of her Mahoney ancestors: